dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 ## Share value between script executions

 The Java223 automation bundle has an option `allowInstanceReuse`.
 If set to true, the default engine behavior will be to reuse script instance between executions, instead of re-instantiating your script with a `new` operator every time.
-If you run the same script over and over, it will try to use the same instance, thus allowing you to store information in its field (in memory, so only for the duration of the OpenHAB process).
+If you run the same script over and over, it will try to use the same instance, thus allowing you to store information in its field (in memory, so only for the duration of the openHAB process).
 Be careful with read/write concurrency issue.

 Of course, for this to work, your script has to be re-executed.
-So, script files in the `automation/jsr223` directory **CANNOT** use this functionality, as they are only executed ONCE by nature, when OpenHAB starts, or when they are created or modified (which is another way of saying deleted/recreated).
+So, script files in the `automation/jsr223` directory **CANNOT** use this functionality, as they are only executed ONCE by nature, when openHAB starts, or when they are created or modified (which is another way of saying deleted/recreated).
 **BUT**, you should also note that Rule inner working is different: your rule code is some kind of lambda, and so is always executed on the same instance.
 It means you can share information here between rules (as a field).

 You can also overwrite this default behavior for individual script by using the `@ReuseScriptInstance` annotation on the class level.

-Take note that it uses the compilation cache.
-So if your cache is not big enough (50 scripts by default), persistence of your fields values is not assured.
+Take note that it uses the compilation cache, managed by openHAB on best effort.
+So instance reuse is not guaranteed.

 <a id="noboilerplate"></a>